Top Selling Agents Explain How to Do an Open House Right

 • Trulia:

 Like Zillow, Trulia is another real estate giant, but with a twist.
-Trulia incorporates 34 neighborhood map overlays and including personal statements from the community.
+Trulia incorporates 34 neighborhood map overlays and includes personal statements from the community.
 Your potential buyer will get a full understanding of how awesome it is to live in your neighborhood.
-Start here and introduce them to your neighborhood.

 • Your real estate agent’s blog/website: